These days, we just don’t spend as much time outdoors.

 Gardening suppliers have indeed seen a big uptick in sales the past few years, as many of us looked to get a home garden going during lockdown.

 But why is it such a good idea to take up gardening in the midst of the pandemic?

 Well, we can explain that a few different ways.

 Gardening is good for our brains.
 A 2017 study from the journal Preventative Medicine Reports surveyed respondents across four continents and found that regular gardening can help lower levels of anxiety and depression, and boost our physical health and sense of community.

 Growing plants gives us something to look forward to.
 “When we sow a seed, we plant a narrative of future possibility,” writes Sue Stuart-Smith in her book The Well-Gardened Mind.
 Gardening feels more therapeutic these days, and tending to seedlings gives us a welcome sense of growth.

 Outside is one of the safest places to be right now.
 As we’ve written about before, plenty of fresh air is one of our best, most readily-available defenses against the coronavirus.

 Right, so you’ve got your planting box all sorted.
 But what goes in it?

-When it comes to gardening with young children, it’s best to start with plants that are pretty hardy, so you don’t need a veteran’s green thumb to get rewarding results.
+When it comes to gardening with young children, it’s best to start with plants that are pretty hardy, such as fruit trees, so you don’t need a veteran’s green thumb to get rewarding results.
 Children don’t always have the patience for slow-sprouting seedlings, and it’s always more fun to have some flowers or veggies to celebrate at the end of the season.

 Here are a few types of plants that are perfect for growing with children: